1egoman/mconmanager/README.md

 ...is a tool for managing multiple minecraft servers on a machine with GNU's SCREEN command for *NIX systems.

 ###Why McoNManager?
-I run a minecraft server network known as the MineCraft Open Network and I needed a program to help me manage it.
+I used to run a minecraft server network known as the MineCraft Open Network and I needed a program to help me manage it.

 ###Help Menu